sunfishcode/wasm-reference-manual/WebAssembly.md

 A *position* within a function refers to an element of the instruction sequence.

-> In the [binary format], positions are represented as byte offsets; in the [text format], positions are represented with a special syntax.
+> Positions in WebAssembly are represented as byte offsets; in [text form], positions may be represented with a special syntax.

 #### Data Section